ASBTE Mentorship Program

 Get involved!

-Mark Allenby is running this semiannual program and can be the contact point for any concerns (m.allenby@uq.edu.au).
-We ask for your patience and understanding as we try to find suitable numbers in both groups.
+Mark Allenby is currently running this semiannual program, and can be the contact point for any concerns (m.allenby@uq.edu.au).